MokitaNetwork/aetool/README.md

 # aetool

-Assorted dev tools for working with the kava blockchain.
+Assorted dev tools for working with the aeth blockchain.

 ## Installation